 We implement the statutory requirements in terms of monitoring and reporting children missing education (CME) and off-rolling and understand how important this practice is in safeguarding children and young people.
-School will follow the 'Child missing education statutory guidance for local authorities.
-September 2016'.

-We will follow the Anxiety Based School Avoidance guidance (MCC, updated version May 2023) to assist with strategies for supporting children and young people experiencing anxiety to return to school.
+We will follow the Emotional Barriers to School Attendance guidance (MCC, updated version September 2024) to assist with strategies for supporting children and young people experiencing anxiety to return to school.